 While we’re certainly focusing on programmers who spend the majority of their work time at a desk, you don’t have to work in tech to appreciate a great office chair (nor do you need one if you are used to working on a standing desk).
 No matter what kind of desk job you currently work in, these chairs are all great choices and will help you breeze through the day.

 If at all possible, you should try sitting in a lot of chairs before you pick one.
 You can, of course, stop by your local office store, but they might not have some of the higher end chairs.
 In that case, you’ll need to look for specialty stores in your area.
 If you can’t try them out personally, at least consider what you think is the best choice compared to the fit of your existing chair — are they similar in style?
 Is that a good or bad thing?

 It can’t be the perfect chair if it doesn’t adjust to fit your needs.
 A great chair will have a good reclining range, be easily raised or lowered, and have armrests that are equally flexible.
 This will let you create the most well balanced and customized seating arrangement, in turn helping your posture and leaving you completely comfortable.

 Material & Support

 Do you prefer to sink into your chairs or be held up by them?
 Would you be unable to survive without leather or does a modern mesh hold more appeal?
 Each material has its own pros and cons, many of which depend on personal preference.
 However, regardless of which material you choose, you must make sure the chair includes adequate support along your upper and lower back.
 Without such support, you might as well have purchased a stool.

-Best Chairs for Programmers: Top Picks
+Best Chairs for Programmers: Our Picks in 2019